-Production of cortisol is controlled by the action of ACTH produced by the pituitary gland.
-The pituitary gland is regulated by the hypothalamus in the brain.
-If either the hypothalamus or pituitary gland is damaged, less ACTH is produced, leading to underfunctioning of the adrenal glands and reduced cortisol production.
+Production of cortisol is controlled by the action of ACTH.
+ACTH is produced by the pituitary gland.
+This gland is controlled by the hypothalamus in the brain.
+If either the hypothalamus or pituitary gland is damaged, less ACTH is produced.
+This can lead to problems with the adrenal glands and reduced cortisol production.

 This may be caused by: